10th Connecticut Infantry Regiment: Battle at Kinston (December 1862)

-In December 1862, the Tenth moved out of Newbern to support General McClellan’s attack on the Confederate capital of Richmond and to cut off the Wilmington Railroad.
+In December 1862, the Tenth moved out of Newbern to support General McClellan's attack on the Confederate capital of Richmond and to cut off the Wilmington Railroad.
 The first encounter with the Confederate forces was near the Kinston Bridge over the Neuse River.

 The advance of the first two lines of Union troops was halted by the Confederate resistance and swamp terrain.
 Here, General Foster called on the Tenth to make a breakthrough.
 The Tenth pressed the attack through a hailstorm of bullets.
 They charged the Confederate positions, and, after half an hour of murderous, close-range, rifle-exchanges, the Tenth gained the upper hand.

 The Confederate lines collapsed.
 As they retreated, the Confederate troops set fire to the strategic Kinston bridge.
 Undeterred, the Tenth managed to douse the flames, capture the bridge and drive off the enemy forces.
 In this battle, the Tenth captured 100 Confederate soldiers and all of the Confederate artillery.

 This had been the most difficult fighting that the Tenth had experienced, thus far.
 The losses were large, both in officers and enlisted ranks.
 Of the three hundred and sixty officers and men sent into action, over a third were killed in action or died within four days of the battle.
 General Foster again hailed the Tenth as the "bravest among the brave".

-Battle of Goldsboro Bridge (December 1862)
+Battle of Goldsborough Bridge (December 1862)

 The Tenth was given no time to rest.
-The regiment moved on toward the town of Goldsboro, North Carolina Again the Tenth was at the front of the Union force.
-At Goldsboro the regiment destroyed Confederate railroad tracks and a burned a railroad bridge.
+The regiment moved on toward the town of Goldsborough, North Carolina Again the Tenth was at the front of the Union force.
+At Goldsborough the regiment destroyed Confederate railroad tracks and a burned a railroad bridge.
 With the mission accomplished, the Tenth returned to Newbern, having absorbed one fourth of all Union losses in this expedition.